jbracker/polymonad-proofs/README.md

   module.
 * **`Identity`**:
   Contains some basic stuff about the identity and the identity type function.
-  Provides a identity Kleisli-arrow that is polymorphic over the identity type constructor; this is central to the formalization of polymonads.
+  Provides an identity Kleisli-arrow that is polymorphic over the identity type constructor; this is central to the formalization of polymonads.
 * **`Monad`**:
   Formalization of monads as they are represented in Haskell.